mahsaabahrami/Sleep-Apnea/README.md

 Here, we used PhysioNet ECG Database which is available in: https://physionet.org/content/apnea-ecg/1.0.0/ Firstly, we extracted R-R Intervals and R-peak amplitude and then fed to machine learning and deep learning methods.
 For running each deep learning models, open model and run it! and for machine learning, firstly, run feature extraction.py and then run machine learning.py!

+You can also find and use all deep models models in Deep_MODELS.py class, which can be used in other applications.